 Their blood is the only thing that is not black.

 In their homeland they are treated as a magical being.
 They are thought to be a good luck charm that fights off evil.
-It is also supposed to bring good fortune and peace of mind to its owner.
+They are also supposed to bring good fortune and peace of mind to their owner.
 Sadly this also leads to them being sacrificed in mystical rituals to protect people and villages.

-Here truly is a chicken with no counterpart and started to gain popularity in the 1990s.
+Here truly is a chicken with no counterpart.
 They are well established in the US, UK and Europe but not yet Australia.